About Theater J

-Molly Winston (Director of Community Outreach and New Media)
+Molly Winston (Community Outreach and Creative Director)

 Molly is excited to join the Theater J team.
 Molly grew up in Baltimore, MD and recently returned to the area from Vancouver, Canada where she previously worked for the Chutzpah!
 Festival of International Jewish Performing Arts/Norman & Annette Rothstein Theatre and for the Jewish Museum and Archives of British Columbia, as their Education Coordinator and then their Interim Director.
 She received her BFA in Painting from the Maryland Institute College of Art and her MFA in Studio Arts from the University of Pennsylvania.
 In addition, Molly is an accomplished painter and printmaker, previously holding adjunct faculty positions at the Malaspina Printmakers Society and the University of Pennsylvania School of Design.